 "Whether specially built for the purpose, or whether altered from other purposes to be fitted for their particular end, they received a special equipment.
 The command was given to officers not noble, with the grade of captain of fire-ship.
 Five subordinate officers and twenty-five seamen made up the crew.
-Easily known by grapplingirons which were always fitted to their yards, the fire-ship saw its rôle growing less in the early years of the eighteenth century.
-It was finally to disappear from the fleets whose speed it delayed and whose evolutions were by it complicated.
+Easily known by grappling-irons which were always fitted to their yards, the fire-ship saw its role growing less in the early years of the eighteenth century.
+It was finally to disappear from the fleets whose_speed_it_delayed and_whose_evolutions_were_by_it_complicated.
 As the ships-of-war grew larger, their action in concert with fire-ships became daily more difficult.
-On the other hand, there had already been abandoned the idea of combining them with the fighting-ships to form a few groups, each provided with all the means of attack and defence.
-The formation of the close-hauled line-of-battle, by assigning the fire-ships a place in a second line placed half a league on the side farthest from the enemy, made them more and more unfitted to fulfil their office.
+On the other hand, there had already been abandoned the idea of combining them with the fighting-ships to form a few groups,each provided with all the means of attack and defence.
+The formation of the close- hauled line-of-battle, by assigning the fire-ships a place in a second line placed half a league on the side farthest from the enemy, made them more and more unfitted to fulfil their office.
 The official plan of the battle of Malaga (1704), drawn up immediately after the battle, shows the fire-ship in this position as laid down by Paul Hoste.
 Finally the use of shells, enabling ships to be set on fire more surely and quickly, and introduced on board at the period of which we are now treating, though the general use did not obtain until much later, was the last blow to the fire-ship."
-1
+(1)

-Gougeard : Marine de Guerre.
+Gougeard: Marine de Guerre.